Skip to content

 • Week 2: most patients are happy to return to work and social activities.

-• Month 2–3: scars settle into a virtually invisible line within the crease.
+• Month 2 to 3: scars settle into a virtually invisible line within the crease.

 I provide written aftercare instructions and a direct point of contact for any concerns.